neursh/neursh/README.md

 You can contact me via email: `me@neurs.space`

-Thanks for checking by, means the world to me! ✪ ω ✪
+Thanks for checking by, means the world to me!